davidmam/2013-12-16-dundee/Python/python_testing.md

 * Always!
 * Early, and not wait till after we've used it to generate data for our important paper, or given it to someone else to use.
 * Often, so that we know that any changes we've made to our code, or to things that our code needs (e.g. libraries, configuration files etc.) haven't introduced any bugs.
+* Before writing the code.
+The best order to write a function is to write the function documentation, then a function signature, then the tests for a function, and then the function itself.
+Documentation first, as then you know what the function should do.
+Then the signature, so you know what it is called and what it takes as input.
+Then tests, as you then specify what should be returned, and then finally the code itself to actually do all of the work and pass all of your tests.
+While this may sound long-winded, writing tested, documented code now that works now and can be tested to work for all time is better than writing untested, undocumented code that you will spend the next few years debugging.. and that you suddenly realise is giving the wrong results just before you submit your thesis or Nature paper..!

 How much is enough?